Wrathen/ECSEngine/README.md

 # ECSEngine
 An ECSEngine framework written in C++ to be used in game development.

+This project currently is <b>very early in development</b> and many things are missing.

 <h2> Get Started </h2>